Mastering KPIs for Operations Managers: What to Track and What to Skip

 Mistakes are fine and it happens but not detecting them and correcting them is not fine.
 These mistakes may not seem huge but will cost your company a great deal if not noticed and prevented quickly.

 Monitoring KPIs regularly is another thing.
 Even if you set the right KPIs and align them with your business goals and then forget to keep an eye on them, you can forget about growing your business.
-KPIs should be tracked regularly, and this can be done easily with KPI tracking tools and software.
+KPIs should be tracked regularly, and this can be done easily with KPI tracking software and tools.

 1. Daily, weekly, monthly review cycles: